RobustFieldAutonomyLab/turtlebot_exploration_3d/README.md

 ## Overview

-This is an implementation of infomation-theoretic exploration using [turtlebot](http://wiki.ros.org/Robots/TurtleBot) with a RGBD camera (e.g. Kinect).
+This is an ROS implementation of infomation-theoretic exploration using [turtlebot](http://wiki.ros.org/Robots/TurtleBot) with a RGBD camera (e.g. Kinect).
 It is designed for autonomous mapping of indoor office-like environments (flat terrain).
-The output consist of both 2D and 3D [Octomap](http://octomap.github.io/) (.ot file).
+All the computation is performed on the turtlebot laptop and intermediate results can be viewed from remote PC.
+The output consist of both 2D and 3D [Octomap](http://octomap.github.io/) (.ot) file and saved on the turtlebot laptop.

-All the computation is on the turtlebot laptop and intermediate results can be viewed from remote PC.
+Link to [wiki page](http://wiki.ros.org/turtlebot_exploration_3d) (where you can find a video example.).

 If you find this package useful, please consider citing the follow paper: